openskies-sh/aircraftregistry/README.md

 ## Get started

-Registry and Registration systems in the context of unmanned aviation is a vast topic covering a number of things: security, identity etc.
+Registry and Registration systems in the context of unmanned aviation is a vast topic covering a number of things: security, identity etc. this is a comp

 ## Contribute